1066-1078 Harwood St rezoning application

 1. What will you be doing to minimize the declining mental health impact on local neighbours who have already been subjected to more than a year of developments in the immediate area regarding extreme noise, traffic, garbage, work crew interference in this highly residential neighbourhood?

-Mikala F. asked almost 3 years ago
+Mikala F. asked over 3 years ago

 Should Council approve the rezoning application at public hearing, and should the applicant wish to proceed with development, there will be activity in and around the area.
 New development is expected to minimize impacts onto neighbours by ensuring specific elements are adhered to, including respecting noise by-law time constraints and developing a traffic management plan.